Team-Hycon/hycon-core/README.md

 [iOS](https://itunes.apple.com/us/app/hycon-pocket/id1439548798?mt=8&app=itunes&ign-mpt=uo%3D4)

+## API Documentation

+The documentation for all of the api routes available on a hycon node can be found at [docs.hycon.io](https://docs.hycon.io).

 ## Mining

 HYCON currently uses the ASIC-resistant `cryptonight-v7` proof-of-work algorithm.
 We have made some adjustments to [xmrig](https://github.com/xmrig) to ensure that the GPU miner runs smoothly with the HYCON node.
 For your ease of use, binary releases have been created for each variant.